Monnoroch/ColorHighlighter/README.md

 Just put cursor on a variable, right click on it and press "Go to variable definition" and the plugin will open it.
 There is also a shortcut `ctrl+alt+d`.

-**ACHTUNG!!! :**
+**WARNING!!! :**

-Color picker has a bug on OSX, i fixed it, but can't rebuild the binary to apply this fix.
+Color picker has a bug on OSX, I fixed it, but can't rebuild the binary to apply this fix.